opencontainers/image-spec/image-layout.md

 The image layout has two top level directories:

 - "blobs" contains content-addressable blobs.
 A blob has no schema and should be considered opaque.
 - "refs" contains [descriptors][descriptors].
-Commonly pointing to an image manifest.
+Commonly pointing to an image manifest or an image manifest list.

 It also contains a file that is used to identify the layout version: